WHAT to Eat

 • Meals with more fast-digesting non-fibre carbohydrates will initially raise your blood glucose.
 But they may also return to below baseline sooner because they are hard to overeat and are burned off more quickly.

-• Foods that contain both fat and carbs with low protein will fill both your fat and glucose fuel tanks and prompt you to eat more.
+• Foods containing fat and carbs with low protein will fill your fat and glucose fuel tanks and prompt you to eat more.
 Hence, they keep your blood glucose elevated for longer.

 • Foods with a higher percentage of protein are harder to overeat and won’t raise blood glucose significantly.
-In fact, they may reduce them or at least your blood glucose will return to below target more quickly.
+They may reduce them, or at least your blood glucose will return to below target more quickly.

 Data-Driven Fasting works best when paired with nutrient-dense.
-During Hunger Training, it’s important that you reflect on which meals tend to keep your blood sugars elevated for longer and identify the meals that you enjoy that allow your blood sugars to return to below baseline more quickly.
+During Hunger Training, it’s important to reflect on which meals tend to keep your blood sugars elevated for longer and identify the meals you enjoy that allow your blood sugars to return to below baseline more quickly.

 5.13 Do I Need MCT Oil or Butter During a Fast (aka ‘Fat Fasting’)?